-This global pandemic has hit us hard and when schools were closed, I decided to try to help children at home with their parent, teachers and teaching assistants with ideas that might be of some use during this lockdown period.
+This global pandemic has hit us hard and when schools were closed, I decided to try to help children at home with their parents, teachers and teaching assistants with ideas that might be of some use during this period of time.

 I set myself a target of 100 sets of activities that could be done at home by infant and junior children, although some of the ideas would be suitable for year 7 of high school.